jkterry1/Flocking-Learning-Environment/readme.md

 **Position**

 The "E" subscript indicates that this value is in the earth's frame.
-Unless ptherwise stated, all other values are in the bird's frame
+Unless otherwise stated, all other values are in the bird's frame
 The equations are shortened, s is sine,c is cosine, and t is tangent.
 ![image](Images/diffeq-pos.jpeg)